A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere

-{\bf Case 1:} we consider the case where an R1 (resp.~R4) move of Figure \ref{FIG:spatial_graph_Reidemeister} is applied at $p_{i+1}$ in the sequence $(E_t)_{t \in I}$.
+{\bf Case 1:} we consider the case that $t_{i+1}\in C$, that is, an R1 (resp.~R4) move of Fig.~\ref{FIG:spatial_graph_Reidemeister} is applied before and after $t_{i+1}$ in $(E_r)_{r\in R\setminus C}$.
 Let $\delta$ be a small region in which the move is applied.
 If a bivalent vertex of the corresponding spatial surface diagram is contained in $\delta$, we move the vertex on the outside of $\delta$ by using R0 moves.
-By adding bivalent vertices, we define $D_{t_{i+1}}$ for any ${t_{i+1}} \in I_{i+1}$ as illustrated in Figure \ref{FIG:proof_replace_01}: R0 and R1 (resp.~R4) moves of Figure \ref{FIG:spatial_surface_Reidemeister_move} are applied before and after $p_{i+1}$, $\overline{D_{t_{i+1}}}=E_{t_{i+1}}$, and $D_{t_{i+1}}$ and $D_{t_{i+1}'}$ are related by R0 moves and an isotopy of $\mathbb R^2$ for any $t_{i+1}' \in I_{i+1}$.
-The case of applying the right R1 (resp.~R4) move of Figure \ref{FIG:spatial_graph_Reidemeister} is omitted.
+By adding bivalent vertices, we define $D_{r_{i+1}}$ for any ${r_{i+1}}\in R_{i+1}$ as illustrated in Fig.~\ref{FIG:proof_replace_01}: R0 and R1 (resp.~R4) moves of Fig.~\ref{FIG:spatial_surface_Reidemeister_move} are applied before and after $t_{i+1}$, $\overline{D_{r_{i+1}}}=E_{r_{i+1}}$, and $D_{r_{i+1}}$ and $D_{r_{i+1}'}$ are related by R0 moves and an isotopy of $\mathbb R^2$ for any $r_{i+1}'\in R_{i+1}$.
+The case of applying the right R1 (resp.~R4) move of Fig.~\ref{FIG:spatial_graph_Reidemeister} is omitted.